saucal/Engineering-Best-Practices/_includes/markdown/Tools.md

 ### Task Runners

-[Grunt](http://gruntjs.com/) - Grunt is a task runner built on Node that lets you automate tasks like Sass preprocessing and JS minification.
+[Gulp](http://gulpjs.com/) - Gulp is a task runner built on Node wthat lets you automate tasks like Sass preprocessing and JS minification.

-[Gulp](http://gulpjs.com/) - Another task runner also built on Node which is a newer alternative to Grunt.
-See [comparison](https://medium.com/@preslavrachev/gulp-vs-grunt-why-one-why-the-other-f5d3b398edc4).

 ### Package/Dependency Managers

-[Bower](http://bower.io/) - A good tool to manage front end packages.
-Usually everything we need is bundled with WordPress.
-Sometimes we need something like "Chosen.js" that isn’t included.
-Bower is a good way to manage external libraries like that but is not necessary on most projects.

 [Composer](https://getcomposer.org) - We use Composer for managing PHP dependencies.
 Usually everything we need is bundled with WordPress.
 Sometimes we need external libraries like "Patchwork".
 Composer is a great way to manage those external libraries but is not necessary on most projects